Achievable logoAchievable logo

 4. Protection and indemnity insurance provides liability coverage for the owner of a ship for injury or property damage to others due to the negligence of the owner and/or crew.

 Ocean marine insurance generally provides open-peril protection.
-The common perils insured against include perils of the sea such as damage caused by waves, sinking, stranding on reefs or rocks, collision, lightning damage, fire damage, theft by pirates, jettison and barratry.
+Common perils insured against include perils of the sea, such as damage caused by waves, sinking, stranding on reefs or rocks, collision, lightning damage, fire damage, theft by pirates, jettison, and barratry.

 Various implied warranties apply to ocean marine insurance and must be observed.
-The following are considered to be the most important implied warranties:
+The following are considered the most important implied warranties:

 • Seaworthiness